uo294319/MyNotes/UNIOVI/3S2_IntSys/data/Regression.md

 	- Small cause the algorithm to converge slow.
 	- But too large may cause the algorithm to diverge.
 - Derivative parte
-	- As we approximate the minimum, the step minimises.
 	- Stochastic Gradient Descent with mini batch
 		- Derivative part is difficult to calculate.
 		- We estimate the average with the subset $D'$.